I freaking love synthesizing ideas.

 Up until now, I never really considered whether there was method to my madness.
 We would just brainstorm till we came up with something.
 Sure, you can create an environment that’s conducive to brainstorming (and then do a lot of it), but is there a process beyond brainstorming?

-Renaissance business: a business that allows you to combine many areas of interest and use many different skills on a regular basis.
+A Renaissance Business is a business that allows you to combine many areas of interest and use many different skills on a regular basis.

-Basically I’m trying to take the process I go through with my students and systematize it so that other multipotentialites can apply it on their own.
-It seems like the best way to help the greatest number of people.
+In the guide, I took the process I go through with my students and systematized it so that other multipotentialites can apply it on their own.
+That seems like the best way to help the greatest number of people.

 Personal development and politics can be linked through the theme of “evolution” (both personal and social).
 Other broad themes that have been used effectively include: freedom, relationship, exploration and goal-setting.